 Kick-Ass appears in an aspect ratio of approximately 2.40:1 on this Blu-Ray Disc.
-I felt happy with this consistently excellent presentation.
+I felt happy most of the time with this presentation.

 Though most modern action flicks go with stylized tones, this one stayed with a bright palette.
 The costumes and other elements came out with lively hues that looked quite vivid and satisfying.
 Blacks were dark and dense, and shadows demonstrated good clarity.
-If any concerns popped up here, I didn’t see them; this was a fine transfer.
+Other than the print flaws, this became a solid presentation.

 Still, that’s a minor complaint, as the soundscape delivered a lot of vivid material.
 Fights, gunfire, explosions and other such elements filled the room in a positive way.
 These boasted nice localization and movement, and they blended together smoothly.
 The entire package came together well.